-Problem Possible cause and recommended solution sufficient time to detect it.
-See Software Installation on page 12 2.5 GNSS receiver is not communicating The GNSS antenna requires unobstructed line of sight to the sky in order to link with the GNSS satellites.
-Also verify the GNSS antenna is plugged into the sensor and the cable is intact.
-Verify the GNSS source setting is set for an internal or external device as applicable.
-When using an external receiver, a receiver-to-serial translation program that utilizes the LORD MicroStrain ® MIP TM Data Communications Protocol is required to provide the GNSS data to the sensor.
+Problem Possible cause and recommended solution The GPS antenna requires unobstructed line of sight to the sky in order to link with the GPS satellites.
+Also verify the GPS antenna is plugged into the sensor and the cable is intact.
+Verify the GPS source setting is set for an internal or external device as applicable.
+When using an external receiver, a receiver-to- serial translation program that utilizes the LORD MicroStrain ® MIP TM Data Communications Protocol is required to provide the GPS data to the sensor.
 2.5 sensor or cables are damaged Verify all connections, power, and settings.
 If available, try installing an alternate cable or sensor one at a time to see if the faulty device can be identified.
-If no conclusion can be determined, or to send a device in for repair, contact LORD MicroStrain ® Technical Support ( See Technical Support on page 64).
+If no conclusion can be determined, or to send a device in for repair, contact LORD MicroStrain ® Technical Support ( See Technical Support on page 64 ).
 3.1 sampling settings are incorrect 3.
 DATA ACQUISITION sensor data is missing or incorrect If unexpected measurements or sampling rates are displayed or recorded, enter the Device Settings menu and verify the sampling settings.
-3.2 streaming has not started If data streaming is occurring the sensor device status indicator will also be flashing to indicate sampling.
-In MIP TM Monitor the device status information field will indicate Streaming.
+3.2 streaming has not started In MIP TM Monitor the device status information field will indicate Streaming.
 If the sensor is not streaming data, activate it in the software.
 3.3 heading data incorrect If the magnetometers have not been field-calibrated, erroneous heading data could result.
-If the GNSS antenna offset has not been entered, or the GNSS receiver or satellite link is not activated, it could also skew heading information.
+If the GPS antenna offset has not been entered, or the GPS receiver or satellite link is not activated, it could also skew heading information.
 3.4 sensor data not recorded Verify data recording has been activated.
-In MIP TM Monitor the
+In MIP TM Monitor the device status information field will indicate Recording Data.
+If the sensor isn't recording, activate in the software.
+Verify specific measurements have been enabled for sampling and recording.